-The wing of the Antares 18T is equipped with 6 integral-tanks, providing a total capacity of 208 liters (55 US gal.).
-This high tank capacity is possible because the inner part of the wing spar is positioned markedly rearward of its common position.
-To compensate for c.g. translations due to changes in the water ballast, the Antares 18S/T also has a tank in the vertical stabilizer, which contains approximately 6 liters (1,6 US gal.).
-Altogether, a total tank volume of 214 liters (56.6 US gal.) is available.
+The wings of the Antares 18T are equipped with 6 integral tanks, providing a total capacity of 208 liters (55 US gal.).
+This gigantic tank capacity was achieved because the inner part of the wing spar is positioned noticeably toward the back of the wing compared to common designs.
+To compensate for a c.g. displacement due to water ballast, the Antares 18T is equipped with an additional tank, which is divided into two compartments, in the vertical stabilizer.
+It contains approximately 6 liters (1,6 US gal.).
+Altogether, the glider offers a total tank volume of 214 liters (56.6 US gal.).

 The tank system is entirely laid out as a three level design.
 Its grading is 214 liters , 170 liters and 110 liters.
 When dumping the water, the ballast tank in the tail will automatically be emptied corresponding to the water loss in the wings.
 The wing loading may thus be adapted without negatively affecting the position of the center of gravity.
 The result is a perfect c.g. in all load conditions.